25 Things I Quit in Order to Simplify

 This applies to my business and my personal life.

-When I first started my business—Mia Danielle—I kept hearing this message: Don’t create a business you hate.
-Don’t build something you won’t want to show up for every day.
-And even though I heard that over and over again, I still found myself doing what I saw other people doing.
+Don't build something you won't want to show up for every day.
+Even though I heard that over and over again, I still found myself doing what I saw other people doing.

-People would say, “You have to have a Facebook group.”
-So—even though I hated Facebook—I created one, because “everybody has one.”
+People would say, "You have to have a Facebook group."
+So, even though I hated Facebook, I created one, because "everybody has one."

 Or, "You need to be on Instagram every day, posting stories, posting reels."

-Record clips from your life every day—even if that means you’re not really living your life because you’re always documenting it.
+Record clips from your life every day, even if that means you're not really living your life because you're always documenting it.

 Eventually, I just stopped.
-I realized: I don’t have to do things that don’t make me happy.
+I realized I don't have to do things that don't make me happy.

 Why build a life that's based on things I don't enjoy?

-Some people love that kind of stuff.
-But for me?
-It’s not fulfilling.
-And until it is fulfilling, I’m not going to do it.
+Until it is fulfilling, I'm not going to do it.

 That same philosophy applies to my daily life.
-I’ve gotten really comfortable saying no to things I don’t want to do—whether that’s a scheduled commitment, an obligation, or signing up for something that doesn’t feel aligned.
-Life is simpler when you stop filling your calendar with stuff that drains you.
+I've gotten really comfortable saying no to things I don't want to do, whether that's a scheduled commitment, an obligation, or signing up for something that doesn't feel aligned.

 4. I Quit Prioritizing Improving My Weaknesses

-But then I heard a different message that hit me in the gut:
+But then I heard a different message that hit me in the gut.

 You can weaken your strengths trying to strengthen your weaknesses.